Co-Chairs, Associate Professor Valérie Dionne (French) and Professor Adrianna Paliyenko (French)

 All courses are conducted in Italian unless otherwise noted.

-Achievement Test: Students seeking entrance credit in Italian and wishing to pursue Italian at Colby must either have taken the College Board SAT Subject test in Italian or taken a placement test during orientation.
+Achievement Test: Students seeking entrance credit in Italian and wishing to pursue Italian at Colby must have taken either the College Board SAT Subject Test in Italian or a placement test during orientation.

 Requirements for the Major in French Studies

 Students must successfully complete a minimum of 10 courses in French, beginning with either 128 or 131 (not both) and including French 231, 493, and two courses selected from 223, 232, 233, 236, 237, 238, 243, and 252.
 Students who begin their French studies in the 125-126-127 sequence are required to take a minimum of nine courses.
 For the Class of 2017, the senior seminar (493) requirement may be fulfilled by a 300-level course in either the fall or the spring, with supplementary work authorized by the instructor.

 The 10 (or nine) courses completed on campus or abroad must include